Dojde/Hellmark.github.io/education.md

 ## Mathematics
 <span style="font-size: 16px; line-height: normal;">
 Industrial Engineering is one of the engineering programs which requires most courses on the subject of mathematics.
 Additionally, my master was mainly composed of courses in statitics.
+Example of courses in mathematics are
 <ul style="font-size: 16px;">
  <li>Monte Carlo and Empirical Methods for Stochastic Inference </li>
  <li>Mathematical Statistics, Time Series Analysis  </li>